 To make sure your sensitive data is safe, you should opt for reliable online payments or rental management tools.
 TenantCloud, for example, provides a few integrated payment systems that allow you to make and accept payments online.
-Along with PayPal and Credit card payments, TC Payments is a great tool for rent collection.
+Along with Credit card payments, TC Payments is a great tool for rent collection.
 There are no fees per transaction, and it requires user verification that makes the payment procedure even more secure.
 Tenants can also enable AutoPay to make rent payments automatically on or before the due date.

 Easy to track